DickJ/data-science/assignments/assignment-3/README.md

+#Things to turn in:
+###S3 bucket holding backup files
+S3://rj.w205a3/ (It is publicly available, please let me know if you have any problems accessing it)

+###Python code:
+Attached

+###Plot of Lexical Diversity
+'lexical diversity plot.png' (I think this is what you meant, however, the lexical diversity was also added as an attribute to each tweet in db_streamT and can be found in the backup files.)

+###Sentiment Analysis
+Unfortunately, I was unable to accomplish this task.

 # Storing, Retrieving, and Analyzing Social Media Data Using MongoDB#

 ##  Background Info ##
 This assignment is built on top of the previous assignment.